josephJose1/developer_test/README.md

     ```shell
     python manage.py runserver
     ```
 3. If you'd like to access /admin, you'll need a Django superuser.
-Navigate to the Azure Portal for the App Service, select SSH, and run this command:
+Navigate to the page:
     ```shell
     python manage.py createsuperuser
     ```